-Working as or equipping another person to serve as director or secretary of a company, as a partner or in a similar position in a legal person.
+Working as or equipping another person to serve as a director or secretary of a company, as a partner, or in a similar position in a legal person.

-Providing a registered office, work address, residence, correspondence address or administrative address of a legal person or Legal Arrangement.
+Provide a registered office, work address, residence, correspondence address, or administrative address of a legal person or Legal Arrangement.

-Performing work or equipping another person to act as a trustee for a direct Trust or to perform a similar function in favour of another form of Legal Arrangement.
+Performing work or equipping another person to act as a trustee for a direct Trust or conduct a similar function in favor of another form of Legal Arrangement.

-Working or equipping another person to act as a nominal shareholder in favour of another person.
+Working or equipping another person to act as a nominal shareholder favors another person.

 According to the Ministry of Economy, the targeted establishment must take three key measures to protect its enterprises against money laundering threats.
 As follows, the three steps are:

 Appointment of a facility compliance officer with responsibility for the registration and follow-up of the two systems;